knestler/Battleship/README.md

 - Ensure all inputs are validated and accept any case
 - Check indentation
 - Iteration 4
-- Bug: When theres a tie theres an infinate loop (runner needs tie function or to actually break).
+- Bug: When theres a tie theres an infinte loop (runner needs tie function or to actually break).